Skip to main content

 Idstringdoc._idv.id(tableName)stringSee Document IDs.

 Nullnullnullv.null()nullJavaScript's undefined is not a valid Convex value.
+Functions the return undefined or do not return will return null when called from a client.
 Use null instead.

 Int64bigint3nv.int64()string (base10)Int64s only support BigInts between -2^63 and 2^63-1.
 Convex supports bigints in most modern browsers.